 Most colleges across the US, the UK and Canada use SlideRoom to review your portfolio.
-Once you have applied through the Common Application, UCAS or directly to the university with your application form, personal statement and additional requirements like English proficiency tests and standardised tests, you will be either be sent a link where you can upload your portfolio or emailed more details on how you can upload your portfolio or send a digital one.
+Once you have applied through the Common Application, UCAS or directly to the university with your application form, personal statement and additional requirements such as English proficiency tests and standardised tests, you will either be sent a link where you can upload your portfolio or emailed more details on how you can upload your portfolio or send a digital one.
 If you are asked to do the latter, it will usually be either via a USB or a CD.
 You should also ensure that your material is neat and in a format that the college can view.
-Also make sure that each file is labelled properly and ensure that it is organised in the way you want it to be viewed.
+Also, make sure that each file is labelled properly and ensure that it is organised in the way you want it to be viewed.
 Some schools may also accept a physical portfolio via mail.

 Creating a portfolio may be overwhelming, so here are some general tips that you should keep in mind:

 1) Make your college list: